publicdocs/uscode/assets/md/titles/usc25/us/usc/t25/ch18/schI/m__us_usc_t25_s1616h.md

     (b) __Eligibility__

-        (1) The Secretary, acting through the Service, shall award grants to community colleges that have established a program described in subsection (a)(1) of this section for the purpose of maintaining the program and recruiting students for the program.
+        (1) The Secretary, acting through the Service, shall award grants to community colleges that have established a program described in subsection (a)(1) for the purpose of maintaining the program and recruiting students for the program.

         (2)